Mór Balázs: The first standard gauge lines and the creation of BVVV

 One drawback of the arrangement was the fact that the current collector could only be retrieved through special openings built in the track, but not over regular sections.
 This had two important consequences: a broken collector could shut down traffic for hours; and combining with overhead wires later required rebuilding the tracks themselves.
 Siemens & Halske subsequently addressed this problem and created the 'Improved Budapest' system: this allowed the retrieval of the collector anywhere on the tracks.
 A slightly modified form of this arrangement was also deployed in Berlin.

 The construction of the remaining lines from the original plan were also approved.
 The line along Nagykörút was built in several sections between 1890 and 1892.
 In 1891, the Anglo-Hungarian Bank purchased all operators and merged them in a single company, Budapesti Villamos Városi Vasút Részvénytársaság, or BVVV Rt.
-(Budapest Electric City Railway Corporation), and appointed Balázs as its first chairman.
+(Budapest Electric City Railway Corporation), and appointed Balázs as its first general manager, and later chairman.

 By October 1893, BVVV also constructed the line between Népszínház utca and the New Public Cemetery.
 Since it mostly ran in the outskirts of the city, it was built without electrification, but shortly afterward became the first in Budapest to use an overhead wire.
 Electric trams proved so successful that city authorities decided to completely retire horsecars, although this wasn't fully implemented until well into the 20th century.
 By this time, BVVV acquired unique operational expertise, and was entrusted with the electrification of the BKVT (and other) lines.
 Due to costs, reliability and increased public acceptance, these lines received overhead wires.